jonmartin721/VirtualCryptoTrading/README.md

 - Networking

 ### API
-CryptoCompare is an API that brings all the latest streaming pricing data in the world of cryptocurrencies.
-All the latest trades like Bitcoin or Ethereum, these features are all implemented in this program.
+CryptoCompare is an API that brings all the latest streamed pricing data in the world of cryptocurrencies.
+All the latest trades like Bitcoin, Ethereum, BTC Cash, Ripple and Litcoin to name a few.
+The current trades for these crytocurrencies are streamed live and can be updated whilst program is running by selecting the "r" button the reloading the query.

 ### New to Crypto?